cmkobel/CompareM2/README.md

 ## Installation of assemblycomparator2 on Linux

-(If you want to develop new rules in the assemblycomparator2 pipeline, you should consider following the [https://github.com/cmkobel/assemblycomparator2/blob/master/readme-development.md](development version installation instructions).
-The development version is purely conda-based so you can effect the next version apptainer-compatible docker image. )

 assemblycomparator2 can be installed by downloading the code and setting up an alias in your user profile that let's you launch the pipeline from any directory on your machine.

 The only requisites for running assemblycomparator2 is: